taskworld/prescript/docs/guide/tutorial.md

 * Exit prescript by typing **`exit`** and press Enter.

-Now you understand how writing tests in prescript feels like.
+Now you can see how having an **interactive development mode** can help you debug a test failure with tighter feedback loop.

 ## Running the test in non-interactive mode

+Hopefully, you see the benefit of having an **interactive development mode.**
+But we also want to run tests as part of a continuous integration build process.
-In CI setting, you should run the test in non-interactive mode.
+That’s where should run the test in non-interactive mode.

 * Run the test in **non-interactive mode** using `yarn prescript <test-file>`: